 One of the things you will need to do before making this recipe is heat your gluten free flour to make sure it doesn’t contain any bacteria.
 This can be done in two ways: in the oven or in the microwave.

 Step 1: Bake your gluten free flour for 10 minutes at 165º F or microwave oven by cooking on high for 30 seconds.

 Step 2: Add the dry ingredients to a bowl.
 Whisk to blend them together.

 Step 3: Add the softened butter and vanilla and mix well.

-Step 4: This is what your cookie dough will look like when it is mixed up.
+Step 4: This is what your cookie dough will look like when mixed up.
 Chill in the refrigerator for 1 hour.

 Maybe this picture will convince you to give this recipe a try :-).
-This edible gluten free cookie dough will keep for about 4-5 days in your refrigerator.
+This edible gluten-free cookie dough will stay in your refrigerator for about 4-5 days.

 Expert Tips and Recipe FAQ: